jbrambleDC/simulacrum/README.md

-###Simulacram (Spelled Wrong on Purpose!)
+###Simulacrum
-Simulacram is a simple way to pass in a dictionary object, with column names and corresponding data types and output a pandas DataFrame of random data.
+Simulacrum is a simple way to pass in a dictionary object, with column names and corresponding data types and output a pandas DataFrame of random data.
 This is great for creating a fake data set or testing a data science script whose validity through generalization needs to be tested.
 This is still a work in Progress. right now numerical data can be made to fit a common statistical distribution so long as the proper statistical parameters are included with the type key in the dictionary.

-Simulacram fulfills the following use cases:
+simulacrum fulfills the following use cases:
 - When data is needed for a tutorial, in order to train a model perfectly
 - When real data that is well understood cannot be gathered fast enough, but can be simulated quickly
 - to develop test case datasets for testing machine learning pipelines and applications on more generalizable data